 At some people’s request, I am revising an old Daily Thoughts on ‘solidarity’ in the work place.

 Solidarity is one of those terms that can be used in many ways.
-It often brings a connotation of sympathy, such as solidarity with people affected with recent floods.
-Or an aspect of unity under threat, such as the 80’s Solidarity movement in Poland.
+It often brings a connotation of sympathy or an aspect of unity under threat, such as the 80’s Solidarity movement in Poland.

-In traditional Catholic Social Teaching ( a powerful set of loosely connected positions on social matters, solid, I insist, regardless your religious beliefs), solidarity is about ‘valuing our fellow human beings and respecting who they are as individuals’, the website says .
+In traditional Catholic Social Teaching (a powerful set of loosely connected positions on social matters, solid, I insist, regardless of your religious beliefs), solidarity is about ‘valuing our fellow human beings and respecting who they are as individuals’, the website says.
 The same website, that is, in which some missing-the-point-completely webmaster has attached a picture of two high level bishops, a Catholic and an Anglican in forced ‘high five’, to the box of the definition of solidarity.
 I confess my embarrassment as a Catholic.
-A Catholic and an Anglican bishop in ‘high five’ mode is the least that comes to my mind on this topic.
-I bring in the Catholic connotation because my original post about 2 years ago was triggered by an invitation to speak at a Catholic forum and that forced me to imagine that ‘solidarity in action’.
+A Catholic and an Anglican bishop in ‘high five’ mode is the last thing that comes to my mind on this topic.
+I bring in the Catholic connotation because my original post was triggered by an invitation to speak at a Catholic forum and that forced me to imagine that ‘solidarity in action’.

 Years later, it seems to me more pertinent than ever to go back to imagine a workplace where all those elements of unity, empathy, collaboration, cohesion and everything else in the thesaurus dictionary, could be at the core of culture.
 Yet, I don’t find many places (business organizations) where the term sits prominently in a value system, let’s say, compared with empowerment, ownership or accountability.

-My hypothesis is that this is because those empowerment, ownership and accountability are ‘things given to you’ ( and taken or not), that is top-down created, whilst solidarity is something that is not given to you, it is created by you and others, collectively, bottom up.
-And most of value systems are dictated at the top and cascaded.
+My hypothesis is that this is because empowerment, ownership and accountability are ‘things given to you’ (and taken or not), that is top-down created, whilst solidarity is something that is not given to you, it is created by you and others, collectively, bottom up.
+And most value systems are dictated from the top and cascaded.

 In any case, I am convinced that solidarity has more glue power than anything else.